 E. Career Service Learning Project (SLP) (20 points).
 Each student will participate in a group service learning project that will take place at a site in the community.
-You will be responsible for designing, facilitating, and evaluating a career intervention program/workshop for students and/or clients in the community.
+You will be responsible for designing, facilitating, and evaluating a career counseling program/intervention for students and/or clients in the community.
 The career program you design will require the use of traditional and non-traditional methods of assessment and career counseling based on the needs of your site.
 You will be assigned a site during the third week of class and will work in groups of 2-3 to develop your career intervention through communication with your site and application of class materials.
-A tentative proposal for your project (1 page typed) will be handed in to me on October 3rd.
-Your workshop will take place at your site during the week of October 24th through the week of November 21nd and you also will present (as a group) a summary of your workshop experience to the class on November 28^{th.} .
-The presentation will include what you implemented at your site, the evaluations you received from site supervisors and clients, the strengths and challenges of the experience and your personal reaction to the experience.
-You will also write a personal reflection (1-2 pages) on your SLP experience which will also be due in to me on the 28th.
-Finally, you will receive group supervision from me on Monday, November 21st.
+A tentative proposal for your project (1 page typed) will be handed in to me on October 2nd.
+Your program will take place at your site during the weeks of October 23rd through the week of November 20th and you also will present (as a group) a brief summary of your workshop experience to the class on December 4th.
+The SLP presentation will include what you implemented at your site, the evaluations you received from site supervisors and clients, the strengths and challenges of the experience and your personal reaction to the experience.
+Each group will hand in a summary of their presentation (2-3 pages) to me pm December 4th.
+Finally, you will receive group supervision on Wed., November 13th or Wednesday, November 20th to discuss your experience.

 F. Final Exam (20 points).
-A take home final essay exam will be distributed in class on November 21 and will be handed in on the last night of class (December 5th) by 4:30pm (no exceptions).
+A take home final essay exam will be distributed in class on December 4th and due on December 11th by 4:30pm (no exceptions).